favoyang/unity-addressable-importer/README.md

   </a>
 </p>

-A simple rule based addressable asset importer.
+A simple rule-based addressable asset importer.
 The importer marks assets as addressable, by applying to files having a path matching the rule pattern.

 Table of Contents